remne/p1ib/README.md

 Q: I have Home Assistant and I want all data as sensors.

 A: Its easy!
 Just enable "MQTT" option, enter IP and port and possible username / password to your mqtt broker.
    P1ib automatically register a sensor for each measurement point from your AMS into HA.
-In short, there will be sensor entities in HA automatically when the mqtt feature is enabled.

 Q: I have an Homey or other home automation system I want to use together with my p1ib.